martinosorb/martinosorb.github.io/_posts/2016-05-26-wilsoncowan.md

 #### Numerical search of stationary points

 This is a tricky part.
-To view the stationary points, which are an important property of a dynamical system, we need to study the points where the derivatives of $E$ and $I$ are zero, i.e., where the function called WilsonCowan is zero.
+To view the stationary points, which are an important property of a dynamical system, we need to study the points where the derivatives of $$E$$ and $$I$$ are zero, i.e., where the function called WilsonCowan is zero.
 Since it's highly nonlinear, we have to do that numerically.

 Numerical root finding basically works by taking an initial guess, then following the shape of the function until we reach a zero.
 If we want *all* of the zeros, we need to try many initial guesses, and we are not guaranteed to succeed.